Conversion and Deconversion

 Depleted uranium and deconversion

-The main deconversion plant is the 20,000 t/yr one run by Areva NC at Tricastin, France, though the technology has been sold to Russia.
+The main deconversion plant is the 20,000 t/yr one run by Areva NC at Tricastin, France, and over 300,000 tonnes has been processed here.
+The technology has been sold to Russia.
 Two plants have been built by Uranium Disposition Services (UDS) at Portsmouth and Paducah, USA, with capacities of 13,500 and 18,000 t/yr respectively.
 A 6500 t/yr plant is being built at New Mexico in the USA by International Isotopes (INIS).
 In the UK, Urenco ChemPlants is building a plant and expects 2016 start-up.

 Russia’s W-ECP deconversion plant is at Zelenogorsk Electrochemical Plant (ECP) in Siberia.
 The 10,000 t/yr deconversion (defluorination) plant was built by Tenex under a technology transfer agreement with Areva NC, so that depleted uranium can be stored long-term as uranium oxide, and HF is produced as a by-product.
 The W-ECP plant is similar to Areva’s W2 plant at Pierrelatte in France and has mainly west European equipment.
 It was commissioned in December 2009.